 - 6 points

-Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face
+Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online Restricted

-Students are able to (1) identify the major possible factors that may affect consumer decision making in a range of scenarios; (2) in a business context, identify consumer behaviour aspects and to recommend appropriate marketing tactics and strategies; (3) demonstrate the ability to give oral presentations that are clear and coherent to specialists and non-specialists; (4) apply the various theories and frameworks learned in a variety of contexts including purchase, consumption or endorsement of a good, service, brand or cause; and (5) demonstrate an understanding of social, cultural or demographic changes and how these issues affect society as a whole.
+Students are able to (1) identify the major possible factors that may affect consumer decision making in a range of scenarios; (2) identify in a business context consumer behaviour aspects and to recommend appropriate marketing tactics and strategies; (3) demonstrate the ability to give oral presentations that are clear and coherent to specialists and non-specialists; (4) apply the various theories and frameworks learned in a variety of contexts including purchase, consumption or endorsement of a good, service, brand or cause; and (5) demonstrate an understanding of social, cultural or demographic changes and how these issues affect society as a whole.

 - Unit Coordinator(s)

 - Dr Arnold Japutra

 - lecture/seminar/tutorial: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.